thma/PolysemyCleanArchitecture/README.md

 The module [ReservationUseCase](src/UseCases/ReservationUseCase.hs) specifies the available use cases for the reservation system.
 It coordinates access to Effects and the actual domain logic.
-The module exposes service functions that will be used by the REST API in the External layer.
+The module exposes service functions that will be used by the REST API in the ExternalInterfaces layer.

 Implemented Use Cases: